-The Investment Manager may decide to make provisions for PRC withholding income tax on capital gains derived from the trading of securities through the

-CIBM Program for the Subfunds from time to time and in such methodology that the Investment Manager may decide in its discretion.
+The Investment Manager may decide to make provisions for PRC withholding income tax on capital gains derived from the trading of securities through the CIBM Program for the Subfunds from time to time and in such methodology that the Investment Manager may decide in its discretion.

 In the event that the Investment Manager considers the tax provisions of a Subfund are not sufficient, it will consider making additional tax provisions.
 In the event that the Investment Manager is satisfied that part of the tax provisions are not required, such provisions will be released back into the relevant Subfund.
-Any tax provision, if made, will be reflected in the net asset value of the relevant Subfund at the time of debit or release of such provision and thus will impact on Units which remain in that Subfund at the time of debit or release of such provision.
-In addition, the Investment Manager may in its discretion make further modification to the tax provision practice of a Subfund with additional clarity on the relevant regulations, and further announcement will be made as appropriate.
+Any tax provision, if made, will be reflected in the net asset value of the relevant Subfund at the time of debit or release of such provision.
+In addition, the Investment Manager may in its discretion make further modification to the tax provision practice of a Subfund will be made as appropriate.

 If the actual applicable tax levied by PRC tax authorities is greater than that provided for by a Subfund so that there is a shortfall in the tax provision amount, investors should note that the net asset value of that Subfund may suffer more than the tax provision amount as that Subfund will ultimately have to bear the additional tax liabilities.
 In this case, the then existing and new investors will be disadvantaged.